Your Back-to-School checklist

 Stationary and book-list

 • Have you put your order in?
 If you selected pick-up, check what day/time you need to be there.
-If it was delivered, is there anything else you need to do?
+If it is to be delivered, is there anything else you need to do?

 • Uniforms - doing a clean out and checking their uniforms still fit and are washed and ready to go is a great thing to do in advance.
 If you need to top up, check when the uniform shop will be open or pop a post on your P&C Facebook page to see if you can grab any bargains or do a swapsies.

 • Labelling - oh, labelling!
-It's time to label (or write their name on) all uniform, water bottles, bags and lunchboxes.
+It's time to label (or write their name on) all uniform items (including hats), water bottles, bags and lunchboxes.
 This can be a fun arts and crafts session too if your kiddies feel like making their own labels.

 Before and after-school